Health Risks Associated with Flooding

 - Flood waters may be contaminated with fecal matter, so do not wade through or allow children to play in standing water.

-- Avoid contact with flood waters if you have open cuts or sores.
+- Be alert to and avoid contact with wildlife, such as snakes, that may have been displaced by the storm.• Avoid contact with flood waters if you have open cuts or sores.
 If you have any open cuts or sores and cannot avoid contact with flood waters, keep them as clean as possible by washing well with soap to control infection.
 If a wound develops redness, swelling, or drainage, seek immediate medical attention.

 - If there is a backflow of sewage into your house, wear rubber boots and waterproof gloves during cleanup.
 Remove and discard absorbent household materials, such as wallcoverings, cloth, rugs, and sheetrock.
-Clean walls and hard-surfaced floors with soap and water and disinfect with a solution of 1/4 cup of bleach to one gallon of water.
+Clean walls and hard-surfaced floors with soap and water and disinfect with a solution of ¼ cup of bleach to one gallon of water.
 Thoroughly disinfect food contact surfaces (counter tops, refrigerators, tables) and areas where small children play.
 Wash all linens and clothing in hot water.
-Air dry larger items in the sun and spray them with a disinfectant.
-Steam clean all carpeting.
+Discard items such as mattresses that cannot be cleaned.

-If on a septic system and your plumbing is functioning slowly or sluggishly, you should:
+If on a septic system and your plumbing is functioning slowly:

 - Conserve water as much as possible; the less water used the less sewage the septic tank must process.
 Minimize use of your washing machine.